CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 ### Pay-as-you-go license

-If you choose the **pay-as-you go license**, you can install CluedIn directly from the Azure Marketplace and start using it without the need to contact anyone at CluedIn.
+If you choose the **pay-as-you go license**, you can install CluedIn PaaS directly from the Azure Marketplace and start using it without the need to contact anyone at CluedIn.
 Check out our <a href="https://vimeo.com/showcase/10332033" target="_blank">training materials</a> to get started.
 With this type of license, you do not get a fixed price for using CluedIn and you will be charged per hour of use.
 Learn more about the pay-as-you-go pricing model [here](/deployment/pricing).

 ### Committed-deal license